nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 $T(t) = T^t$.

-The above trick is from a blog post by Fabien Geisen [here](https://fgiesen.wordpress.com/2012/08/24/quaternion-differentiation/) but works for any transform that uses multiplication for composition.
+The above trick is from a blog post by Fabian Giesen [here](https://fgiesen.wordpress.com/2012/08/24/quaternion-differentiation/) but works for any transform that uses multiplication for composition.

 Now that we know $T(t) = T^t$, the original equation can be rearranged to